EYFS

 In Reception we develop children’s curiosity and a love of learning through an exciting learning environment and resources.
 We respond to the interests of our children whilst delivering the seven areas of learning outlined in the Early Years framework.
 During the morning, we tend to learn and develop our knowledge focusing on literacy, early reading through phonics (please visit the Little Wandles website for more information), and mathematics.
 In the afternoons, we focus on personal, social and emotional development, knowledge and understanding of the world, physical development, communication and language, and expressive arts and design.
 As well as short whole class teaching sessions, a lot of our focus is in small groups.

-Miss Sharp is our Reception class teacher Mrs Maton, Miss Sia and Miss Edwards also work in the Reception class, supporting the children to reach their full potential.
+Mrs Maton and Miss Edwards also work in the Reception class, supporting the children to reach their full potential.

-PE Days: These are Tuesday and Thursday, please send your child in wearing their PE on these days.
+PE days – These are Monday and Wednesday, please send your child in wearing their PE on these days.

 We provide a range of healthy snacks and cooking experiences for your children, we ask for a £1 contribution each week towards this.